rodneyshupe/Cookbook/Recipes/BarbecueSauces.rst

 ===============

-This is a sauce with some history: Its primary ingredient, a particular hot chile, comes from the New World via the Portuguese, who brought it to their colonies of Mozambique and Angola.
-This fiery, fragrant sauce is equally common in Portugal and Africa these days, and goes wonderfully with grilled

-fish or shrimp.
+This is a sauce with some history: Its primary ingredient, a particular hot chili, comes from the New World via the Portuguese, who brought it to their colonies of Mozambique and Angola.
+This fiery, fragrant sauce is equally common in Portugal and Africa these days, and goes wonderfully with grilled fish or shrimp.
 Try piri piri with fried foods, too.
 This recipe makes about 1 cup.

 Ingredients
 -----------

--  2 tablespoons red hot chile paste or 10 red hot chiles, such as Thai
+-  2 tablespoons red hot chili paste or 10 red hot chiles, such as Thai
 -  1/2 cup fresh lemon juice (4-5 lemons)
 -  2 tablespoons finely chopped cilantro (optional)
 -  1 tablespoon chopped flat leaf parsley (optional)